whitequark/blog/source/_posts/2012-12-06-a-language-for-embedded-developers.markdown

 Because, as I've stated before, programming languages is a very wide topic, and so is embedded development.
 It is better to figure out where am I wrong earlier than to trip on that later.
-Feedback is very welcome, both positive and negative;
+Feedback is very welcome, both positive and negative.
-please, spread the word!

 **Thank you for reading.**